Wildertrek/AA-LLM-Course/README.md

 **Instructors:**

 ### **Course Description:**
 This course immerses students in the practical and theoretical aspects of Generative AI and Large Language Models (LLMs), including graph-enhanced applications.
-Individual projects will focus on prompt engineering, retrieval-augmented generation (RAG) with graph databases, function calling, fine-tuning techniques, and creating LLM-based agents.
-The curriculum includes hands-on interaction with LLM APIs, integration into applications using Streamlit, JavaScript/Node.js, and ethical AI practices.
+Individual projects will focus on prompt engineering, retrieval-augmented generation (RAG) and graph, function calling, fine-tuning techniques, use of multi-modal, and creating LLM-based agents.
+The curriculum includes hands-on interaction with LLM APIs, integration into applications using Streamlit, JavaScript/Node.js, LangChain/LangGraph and ethical AI practices.

 ### **Course Objectives:**
 1. Develop a deep understanding of LLMs and their applications.